sorentheprince/Payday.js/README.md

 3. Open your terminal and navigate to the directory containing the script.
 4. Run the script using the command: node Payday.js
 5. The script will display the next payday date and a countdown of days until the next payday.
-It will update the countdown every second.

 ## Script Explanation